Chicago Dog Believed Stolen In Pet Sitter's Care Could Be In Paramus, Police Say

 "My witness is fairly certain she met the missing dog -- that's why we decided it was worth putting the message out."

-Glantschnig added that the dog spotted at the Van Saun, Maywood and Ridgewood dog parks goes by "Bentley."
+Glantschnig added that the dog spotted at the Van Saun, Maywood and Ridgewood dog parks goes by "Bentley" or something along those lines.

 Anyone who knows the owners of the dog pictured above is urged to call Glantschnig at 201-262-3400 x1413 or email mglantschnig@paramuspolice.org.